 This did, however, prove to be a fascinating read - last weekend I went to a friend's house party (something I do about twice a year) and ended up sneaking away to read a few times.
 The Signal & The Noise is about forecasting and prediction, namely why we are so bad at it and how we can improve.
 Unlike many books in a similar vein, (i.e. Contagious), it's in-depth, doesn't keep repeating the same few points, doesn't parrot the same few outdated studies, and is packed with the results of original work and interviews.
-Silver actually wrote a book, rather than drawing out a blog post (assuming he actually wrote it, which is debatable these days.)
+Silver actually wrote a book, rather than drawing out a blog post.
 Silver looks at the topic through the lens of a few relevant areas- baseball, meteorology, political polls, epidemiology- and explores the role predictions play in our world, and the harm done by their inevitable failures.
 It's thoughtful, incredibly well-researched, witty in parts, and profound in others.
 Any books that explains Bayesian thinking in accessible terms is worth reading, as far as I'm concerned.

 Onward: How Starbucks Fought For Its Life Without Losing Its Soul - Harold Schultz and Joanne Gordon.
 Harold Schultz, founder of Starbucks and former CEO, returned as CEO in 2008 to help pull the company out of a sales slump.
 More importantly, Schultz felt that the company was deviating too far from his original vision.
 This book tells the story of how he led the company through a recession and realigned its values.
 Yes, this is essentially an extended advert for Starbucks.
 I don't normally even like Starbucks coffee (I prefer Costa or Coffee #1) but whilst reading this book I found myself switching to Starbucks.
 However, this is less interesting as a story about Starbucks and more interesting as a book about branding and marketing.
 Seen from that angle, it's a brilliant exploration of how a powerful brand is created and all the details that go into that.